 To open a probate, the abovementioned statement of acceptance of the inheritance must be submitted to the notary with the same place of operation as the last place of residence of the deceased (e.g. the deceased permanently lived in Kyiv, you must submit a statement to any notary of Kyiv to open a probate).

 However, your statement on acceptance of inheritance may be executed by any notary regardless of the place of permanent residence of deceased.
 When executed, such statement is submitted (personally, by courier, or by mail) to the notary, who will open the probate.

 Please note that the notary who opens a probate will subsequently issue the certificate of inheritance rights; you are not allowed to change the notary or transfer your case to another notary.

 - Your passport and registration number of the taxpayer identification card (formerly known as individual taxpayer number);

 - Certificate of death of the testator;

-- Documents that confirm your relationship with the deceased: certificate of birth, certificate of marriage (which may be required if you changed you surname);
+- Documents that confirm your relationship with the deceased: certificate of birth, certificate of marriage (which may be required if you have changed your surname);

 - The will (if available);

 - Certificate issued by the House Maintenance Office and other organization, household register that confirms the permanent place of residence of the deceased.